 - User charges and federal funds provide significant revenues for public services, particularly for health and social services, education, and transportation.

 Budget Process presents information on the legal structures and informal practices that govern Oklahoma state budgeting.
-It walks through the budget process in a step-by-step format.
+It walks through the A detailed financial plan for a fiscal year or other period.
+It specifies sources of... process in a step-by-step format.

 The key themes of this section are:

 - Oklahoma’s budget is the product of legal, political, and practical limitations that require significant effort every year in trying to meet the needs of all participants and to use public money wisely and effectively.